gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/access-control.md

 ## Metadata access

-Facilitates control of general viewing and metadata updating.
+Metadata access determines if a user can discover, view and update information about a dataset.

 ### Metadata Read

-- If enabled, users with this right will be able view the dataset's metadata and find the dataset in the datastore "search" and "list" tools.
+- If granted, users will be able to find the dataset in the Data Store and view the dataset's metadata.
-- If disabled, users will not be able to find the dataset in the datastore let alone view the metadata.
+- If not granted, users will not be able to find the dataset in the Data Store nor view the dataset's metadata.

 ### Metadata Write